 - <ID> is a string unique per device. - <T> is a long integer representing the time, in milliseconds since epoch, at which the device had changed state. - <ACTIVE> is "true" or "false" indicating the status of the device. - <X> is the X coordinate of the location of the device, represented in decimal form (valid examples: "0 "1" "1.2" "1.269856"; all without quotation marks).
-The reference coordinates are visible here: http://evaal.aaloa.org/images/LL-coordinates.jpg - <Y> same as <X> but for the Y coordinate of the location of the device.
+The reference coordinates are visible here: - http://evaal.aaloa.org/images/annex/EvAAL2013/localization/context-coordinates.pdf - <Y> same as <X> but for the Y coordinate of the location of the device.

-These commands are sent asynchronously, so one of these commands can be sent before a publication confirmation.
+These commands are received asynchronously, so one of these commands can be sent before a publication confirmation.

-5.4 Tweaking the server
+Tweaking the server:

-The SocketAdapter server can be configured through the file located at: configurations\location.socket.competition\competition.properties
+The SocketAdapter server can be configured through the file located at: ect\location.socket.competition\competition.properties